 Operators have conversations with people in the Live Chat tab.
 They don't have any access to other bot settings or Facebook page settings.
 If you want one of your team members to only respond to messages, assign them this role.

 Opening a conversation

 To pause the bot and open a conversation with a particular bot user, you need to either:

-Find the user in the Active, Closed, or All folder in the Live Chat tab, and send them a message.
+Find the user in the Inbox, Done, or All Conversations folder in the Live Chat tab, and send them a message.